8fold/site-joshbruce.com/content-root/public/essays-and-editorials/finances/the-universal-portfolio/content.md

 ## The sprinkles (low correlation assets)

-Characteristics:

-1. You typically convert short-term assets into something else you own, not a liability.
-2. Historically, the real rate may increase while other categories decrease, not limited to growth assets.
-The real rate is normally lower than growth assets or slightly negative.
+1. Performs better in inflationary environments.
+2. Historically, they have a low correlation with things in the other categories.
 3. Interest rates are in terms of APY and indicate excess money given to you.

-But, there may not always be income generated.
-4. Has a resell value that fluctuates.
-5. When you sell the thing, it becomes a short-term asset.
-6. Tends to favor inflationary environments.
+Secondary characteristics:

+1. Same as growth assets.

 In the United States, two asset types that historically fit these characteristics are: